Vaibhav7887-code/reusable-component-library/PRESENTATION_SCRIPT.md

 *"Let me start with the big picture.
 This was a designer-led business transformation.
 I positioned APIs as moving from internal plumbing to revenue-generating products, and identity as a competitive moat rather than a cost center."*

 ### Fleet-as-a-Service Vision
 *"We transformed from a closed SaaS application to what I call 'the central nervous system for fleet operations.'
-This required rethinking identity not as user management, but as ecosystem orchestration."*
+This required rethinking fleetedge as an ecosystem orchestration."*

 ### Investment & Strategic Value
 **[HIGHLIGHT THE BUSINESS CASE]**